Custom attribute map rules

 To create an exact match rule:

-4. Add the IdP attribute name you'd like to base the rule on.
+4. Wnrwethe IdP attribute name you'd like to base the rule on.
 This should be formatted exactly as it appears in the IdP.

-• If you're not sure of the attribute name, you can review your IdP settings or Enable debug mode in the SAML Settings tab and try to login--you should see a full list of the attributes coming from the IdP.
+• If you're not sure of the attribute name, review your IdP settings or Enable debug mode to troubleshoot issues in the SAML Settings tab and try to login--debug mode shows the list of the attributes coming from the IdP.

 5. Select Regex pattern as the IdP attribute value matching type.